instructlab/community/InstructLabSlackModerationGuide.md

 # Reporting Abuse

-Should any community members using the InstructLab Slack workspace feel that they have experienced behavior that violates our [project code of conduct](https://github.com/instructlab/community/blob/main/CODE_OF_CONDUCT.md), they are welcome and encouraged to contact the members of the [Code of Conduct Committee](https://github.com/instructlab/community/blob/main/COCC.md) for help.
+Should any community members using the InstructLab Slack workspace feel that they have experienced behavior that violates our [project Code of Conduct](https://github.com/instruct-lab/community/blob/main/CODE_OF_CONDUCT.md), they are welcome and encouraged to contact the members of the [Code of Conduct Committee](https://github.com/instruct-lab/community/blob/main/COCC.md) for help.
 Mentioning <code>@cocc</code> will page all members of the committee so that they can assist you.

 In the event that you do not receive help within a timely fashion - and we will do our very best to respond right away - you can ask for help from the workspace admins by either joining channel <code>#admin</code> or mentioning <code>@admins</code>.

 # Moderation Guide

-Moderation activities can only be performed by users who are designated as workspace adminstrators.
+Moderation activities can only be performed by users who are designated as workspace administrators.

 ## Workspace Administrators